 More about the benefits of group meditation and scientific evidence supporting that are shared below at this page.

 For more details, notification of the monthly meditations, and a free Guided Love Meditation MP3, register via the sign-up box above at this page.

 We offer a free guided love meditation MP3 audio.

-You don’t need to listen to the guided meditation to join in and partake in our monthly full moon meditations!
+You do not need to listen to the guided meditation to join in and partake in our monthly full moon meditations!

 More details about joining in with the full moon monthly meditations are included in the email you receive after registering above at this page.

-You may have your own style of meditation you want to do, or simply take some time out for stillness, quiet and reflection, to allow any shifts that may want to occur, to allow in love and light, and to radiate that out, etc.
+You may have your own style of meditation you want to do, or simply take some time out for stillness, quiet and reflection, to get present, to allow any shifts that may want to occur, to allow in love and light, and to radiate that out, etc.

 Many people recognize personally, and research has demonstrated very significantly, the countless benefits of meditation physically, mentally, emotionally, as well as spiritually.

 That research includes examining the impact of collective meditation and group intention.